vistadataproject/nodeVISTA/setupDocker/README.md

 ## Connecting Clients

-To access the _Rambler_: http://localhost:9030_ and use the Clinical Service REST at _localhost:9300_.
+Web Clients:

-To browse the native Vista Data Model: http://localhost:9100/schema
+* To browse the native Vista Data Model: http://localhost:9100/schema

-To query the native Vista database:  http://localhost:9100/query
+* To query the native Vista database:  http://localhost:9100/query
+* To access the _Rambler_ and Clinical Services REST: http://localhost:9030

+Thick Clients:
-But for CPRS running in a separate virtual machine on your Mac, you need to use actual network IP of the Mac.
+* For CPRS running in a separate virtual machine on your Mac, you need to use actual network IP of the Mac.
 Get that IP address ...

 ```text
 > ipconfig getifaddr en0